Saving Costs with The Death Penalty

 New Mexico

-New Mexico wrongly used the North Carolina cost study, above, to determine that costs in their state may be similar.
+New Mexico wrongly used the North Carolina cost study (6a) to determine that death penalty costs were more expensive, the opposite of the North Carolina's study's findings.
 Obviously, an exercise in inaccuracy.
-New Mexico didn't realize that cost study actually found life without parole to be more expensive (5).
-There was no effort in New Mexico to fact check.
+North Carolina's death penalty costs having nothing to do with New Mexico's.
+New Mexico didn't realize that cost study actually found life without parole to be more expensive (8).
+There was no effort in New Mexico (8) to fact check the NC study.

 New Jersey